petershin/liferay-learn/docs/liferay-cloud/latest/en/updating-services-in-liferay-paas.md

 # Updating Services in Liferay PaaS

-Liferay PaaS provides a robust framework for achieving a highly efficient CI/CD strategy.
+Liferay PaaS provides a robust framework for achieving a highly efficient Continuous Integration/Continuous Deployment (CI/CD) strategy.
 With Git and Jenkins integrations, you can automatically trigger CI builds that you can then deploy to project environments.
 Alternatively, you can skip the CI service's build process altogether and directly deploy local changes to project environments using the [Command Line Interface](./reference/command-line-tool.md) (CLI) tool.

 Although there are multiple paths for deployment, workflows generally follow these three stages: